QOS: A Quantum Operating System: Background

-\myparagraph{QPU Heterogeneity} Additionally, QPUs are vastly \textit{heterogeneous} across space and time, unlike classical accelerators.
-Across space, QPUs vary in terms of technology, e.g., superconducting qubits \cite{google-quantum, ibmQuantum} or trapped ions \cite{haffner2008quantum}, architectures of the same technology, e.g., Falcon or Osprey superconducting QPUs \cite{ibmQuantum}, and noise properties even for the same architecture \cite{google-nisq-properties}, e.g., two identical QPUs exhibit different noise errors, etc. Across time, the QPUs are \textit{calibrated} regularly to maintain their performance \cite{wittler2021integrated, tornow2022minimum, ibmq-calibration}, a process that generates \textit{calibration data}.
-These data quantify the noise errors, and change after each calibration cycle unpredictably.
+\myparagraph{QPU heterogeneity} Additionally, QPUs are vastly \textit{heterogeneous} across space and time, unlike classical accelerators.
+Across space, QPUs vary in terms of technology, e.g., superconducting qubits \cite{siddiqi2021engineering, dicarlo2009demonstration} or trapped ions \cite{haffner2008quantum}, architectures of the same technology, e.g., Falcon or Osprey superconducting QPUs \cite{ibmQuantum}, and noise properties (formally called \texttt{noise model}) even for the same architecture \cite{google-nisq-properties}, e.g., two identical QPUs exhibit different noise errors, etc. Across time, the QPUs are \textit{calibrated} regularly to maintain their performance \cite{wittler2021integrated, tornow2022minimum, ibmq-calibration}, a process that generates \textit{calibration data}.
+These data quantify the noise errors and change unpredictably after each calibration cycle.

-\myparagraph{Execution Quality} Lastly, to measure the quality of a circuit execution on NISQ QPUs, we use the \textbf{fidelity} metric \cite{fidelity-qiskit}, which measures the similarity between the noisy probability distribution and the ideal probability distribution that noiseless, ideal QPUs can obtain.
-Fidelity is a number in the $[0, 1]$ range, where a higher fidelity means a better quality result.
+\myparagraph{Performance metric} To measure the quality of a circuit execution on NISQ QPUs, we use the \textbf{fidelity} metric \cite{fidelity-qiskit}, which measures the similarity between the noisy probability distribution and the ideal probability distribution that noiseless, ideal QPUs can obtain. \coloredText{Given two probability distributions over measurement outcomes, the ideal distribution $P_{ideal}$ and the noisy distribution $P_{noisy}$, fidelity is computed as: $F(P_{ideal}, P_{noisy}) = (\sum_{i}^{} \sqrt{P_{ideal}(i) * P_{noisy}(i)})^2$.} Fidelity is a number in the $[0, 1]$ range, where a higher fidelity means a better quality result.

+\myparagraph{Circuit properties} \coloredText{Execution fidelity is impacted by the aforementioned QPU noise model and the \textit{circuit properties} that describe the circuit's complexity and, thus, susceptibility to errors.
+Circuit \textit{width} refers to the number of logical qubits involved in the circuit and typically also the physical (H/W) qubits required to execute it.
+Circuit \textit{depth} denotes the largest number of layers of gates applied to the qubits and quantifies the circuit runtime.
+A larger depth typically indicates a higher chance for decoherence errors.
+Last, the number of \textit{non-local gates} refers to the gates that act on non-adjacent qubits, which are particularly susceptible to errors in NISQ devices. \textit{Generally, larger circuits (larger width, depth, or number of non-local gates) equals lower fidelity}. }

+\myparagraph{Circuit feature vectors} \coloredText{ While circuit properties are useful, sometimes they fail to characterize the structural and computational properties of quantum circuits.
+Thus, we can use the Supermarq feature vectors, a set of six metrics proposed by Tomesh et al. \cite{tomesh2022supermarq} with the initial goal of quantifying quantum benchmark coverage.
+These features quantify the parallelism and speedup potential, the lower bound on execution time, QPU connectivity requirements, entanglement (i.e. complexity), and susceptibility to decoherence and measurement errors. }